-(b) Motion to Transfer Jurisdiction to Tribal Court.
-In addition to providing service as required in subdivision 1(a), a motion to transfer jurisdiction to an Indian child's tribal court under Rule 48.01, or a response to such motion, shall also be served upon the child's parents and any Indian child age twelve (12) or older regardless of party status.
+(b) Motion to Transfer Juvenile Protection Matter to Jurisdiction of Tribal Court.
+In addition to providing service as required in subdivision 1(a), a motion to transfer a juvenile protection matter to jurisdiction of the Indian child's tribal court under Rule 48.01, or a response to such motion, shall also be served upon the child's parents and any Indian child age twelve (12) or older regardless of party status.

-Service of Motion to Transfer Jurisdiction to Tribal Court on Child Age 12 or Older.
-The ICWA permits the district court to deny a request to transfer to

-The field of the field of the field of the following count is the district court to deny a request to transfer to tribal court when there is "good cause" to deny the transfer.
+Service of Motion to Transfer Juvenile Protection Matter to Jurisdiction of Tribal Court on Child Age 12 or Older.
+The Indian Child Welfare Act (ICWA) permits the district court to deny a request to transfer to tribal court when there is "good cause" to deny the transfer.
 25 U.S.C. § 1911(b).
-While "good cause" to deny the transfer is not defined in the ICWA, it is addressed in the Bureau of Indian Affairs Guidelines for State Courts: Indian Child Custody Proceedings (BIA Guidelines), which provides that "Good cause not to transfer this proceeding may exist if any of the following circumstances exists . . . [t]he Indian child is over twelve years of age and objects to the transfer."
-BIA Guidelines C.3 and commentary, Fed.
+While "good cause" to deny the transfer is not defined in the ICWA, it is addressed in the Bureau of Indian Affairs Guidelines for State Courts: Indian Child Custody Proceedings (BIA Guidelines), which provides that "Good cause not to transfer the proceeding may exist if any of the following circumstances exists . . . [t]he Indian child is over twelve years of age and objects to the transfer."
+BIA Guidelines C.3 and C.3 Commentary, 44 Fed.
 Reg.
-Vol. 44, page 67591 (Nov.
+67584, 67591 at C.3 (Nov.
 26, 1979).
 Requiring service of the motion to transfer jurisdiction to tribal court upon a child age twelve (12) or older permits the child to be aware of the request to transfer and to raise an objection.